ya332/react-made-by/README.md

 make sure you have installed the **peer dependencies** as well with below versions

 ```
-react: ^16.3.1,
+react: ^16.8.0,
-react-dnd: ^5.0.0
-react-dnd-html5-backend: ^3.0.2
-react-dom": ^16.3.1
+react-dom": ^16.8.0

 ```

-It is, however, also available to be used separately (`dist/MadeBy.min.js`).
-If you prefer this method remember to include [ReactDND](https://github.com/gaearon/react-dnd) as a dependancy.
-Refer to the [example](https://stackblitz.com/edit/react-made-by) to see how this works.
+It is, however, also available to be used separately (`build/index.js`).
+This file is hosted [here](https://unpkg.com/react-made-by@0.1.0/build/index.js)

 ### Usage